Philippine pavilion opens at Expo 2025 Osaka

 The pavilion highlights the Philippines’ commitment to sustainable tourism, aiming to support local communities while offering travelers meaningful experiences.
 (PHOTO FROM THE DOT)

 The pavilion, themed “Nature, Culture, and Community: Woven Together for a Better Future,” features the largest gathering of Filipino weavers to date, alongside interactive installations and daily cultural performances.
-Organizers said the pavilion is designed to highlight the country’s cultural heritage while encouraging connections between communities worldwide.
+Organizers said the Philippine Pavilion in Osaka Expo 2025 is designed to highlight the country’s cultural heritage while encouraging connections between communities worldwide.

 Visitors were welcomed by an intricate façade composed of 212 indigenous fabrics from across the Philippines.
 Lead designer Carlo Calma described the façade as a reflection of the nation’s evolving cultural identity.